The Complete List of Things to Do in Honolulu with Kids

 There are several venues in Honolulu that offer luaus.
 Most luaus will include a traditional Hawaiian dinner as well as a dinner show.
 The luau at Paradise Cove includes hula dancers, fire twirlers, and musicians.
 You can also choose to have transportation included from select Waikiki hotels.

 We attended the luau at the Royal Hawaiian, a Luxury Collection Resort, to experience an authentic luau.
 We got to feast upon traditional Hawaiian food while watching hula dancers.
-We also learned a lot about the island’s history.
-The luau takes place every Monday and Thursday night.
-You can read all about our experience at the Royal Hawaiian’s luau here.
-We brought our toddler and we saw some other children there, but I will say it felt like more of an elegant event.
+We also learned a lot about the island’s history and important cultural elements.
+The luau at the Royal Hawaiian takes place every Monday and Thursday night.
+You can read all about our experience at the Royal Hawaiian’s luau.
+Our daughter had a blast at the luau.

 3. Duke Kahanamoku Lagoon